 Perform the following steps to configure Unified Storage Connector for AEM Workflows:

-In order to use any core component (including the out-of-the-box portal components) in an Adobe Experience Manager (AEM) site, you must create a proxy component and enable it for your site.
+To use any core component (including the out-of-the-box portal components) in an Adobe Experience Manager (AEM) site, you must create a proxy component and enable it for your site.
 For creating a proxy component and enabling portal components, see Using Core Components.

 Once a portal component is enabled, you can use it in the author instance of your sites page.